misasa/multi_stage/README.md

 # gem package -- multi_stage

-Provide `spots-warp`,`projection-device` and `projection-map` that projects coordinates and image to other space.
-It is useful to convert stage coordinate of certain device into global coordinate in VisualStage 2007.
+Provide `spots-warp`,`projection-device` and `projection-map` that projects coordinates and image to other space.  `spots-warp` is useful to convert stage coordinate of certain device into global coordinate in VisualStage 2007.

 See also `image-warp` in [python package -- image_mosaic](https://github.com/misasa/image_mosaic).